May 28, 2016

 THE TURNING POINT (1952)

-O’Brien feels his pressure on Begley is responsible for the carnage and he is ready to throw away all his hard work.
-Holden challenges him not to give up and in a huge blow of truth, reveals his father’s involvement and his demise which was planned by Begley, not a random robbery shooting.
+O’Brien soon arrives and becomes a pivotal scene for him and places an otherwise standard script to the top.
+He feels his pressure on Begley is responsible for the carnage and he is ready to throw away all his hard work.
+Holden challenges him not to give up and in a huge blow of truth, reveals his father’s involvement and his demise was planned by Begley, not a random robbery shooting.
+A turning point.
 Enter Neville Brand, in his usual early psychotic hitman role, hired to take out their most dangerous foe, Holden, in the midst of a boxing arena.
 Good luck.
 The match ends early in a knockout, leaving Holden obscured by the exiting crowd.

 Note: Stellar performances by A-list actors is the main reason this film might be outside the B-movie category.
 O’Brien especially reigns in his acting skills to a perfect level.
 Unsurprisingly, Ray Teal is in this film as he seemingly was in every other film for over forty years.
 Finally, Carolyn Jones made her motion picture debut in the film.